diosecarrillo/studyBuddy/README.md

-This is my studyBuddy website that I created for my COGS 3 class https://diosecarrillo.github.io/studyBuddy/
+This is my studyBuddy website that I created with Bootstrap https://diosecarrillo.github.io/studyBuddy/